fanxiule/Depth_Est_Demo/README.md

 ground truth depth data obtained by the Intel D435 camera in the format of `.csv`.
 The `/pred_disp` directory contains 6 subfolders.
 Each subdolder is associated with one of the models and includes the predicted depth/disparity by that model in the form of numpy array `.npy`.
-Files with the same file indicate that they are the sensor outputs/prediction for the same time step.
+Files with the same name indicate that they are the sensor outputs/prediction for the same time step.

 ### Running the Notebook